-Base of this image builds a tagged version of debian:jessie with installed Internet of Things flow-based programming web-tool Node-RED, two extra nodes fieldbus in and fieldbus out and a fieldbus configurator as web server application.
-The nodes initialize netX as PROFINET device or EtherNet/IP adapter (type of protocol configureable at container start) allowing the exchange of cyclic IO process data with PLCs such as Siemens S7 or Allen Bradley and your flow.
+Base of this image builds a tagged version of debian:stretch with installed Internet of Things flow-based programming web-tool Node-RED, two extra nodes fieldbus in and fieldbus out and a fieldbus IO configurator as web server application.
+The nodes initialize netX as PROFINET IO device or EtherNet/IP adapter (type of protocol configureable at container start) allowing the exchange of cyclic IO process data with PLCs such as Siemens S7 or Allen Bradley and your flow.

 To allow the access to the Node-RED programming over a web browser the container TCP port

 1880 needs to be exposed to the host.

 To grant access to the containerized fieldbus configurator web server application the container TCP port

 9000 needs to be exposed to the host port

 To grant access to the netX from inside the container the

 /dev/spidev0.0 host device needs to be added to the container.

 (If using a Pi make sure the device /dev/spidev0.0 is activated.
 If not use

 raspi-config tool to enable it.)